Techtesh/AWS-CLF-C01-test/Questions.md

 ### Which of the following security measures protect access to an AWS account?
 (Select TWO)

 - [ ] Enable AWS CloudTrail.
-- [ ] Grant least privilege access to IAM users.
+- [y] Grant least privilege access to IAM users.
 - [ ] Create one IAM user and share with many developers and users.
 - [ ] Enable Amazon CloudFront.
-- [ ] Activate multi-factor authentication (MFA) for privileged users.
+- [y] Activate multi-factor authentication (MFA) for privileged users.

 **[⬆ Back to Top](#table-of-contents)**